Today’s Easy Melt & Pour Soap Recipe is using Rose and Lavender with Gold Mica Powder!

 - Flower Silicone Mold

-- Rose Absolute Essential Oil (I used Aura Cacia brand, but there are many to choose from on Amazon)
+- Rose Absolute Essential Oil (I used Aura Cacia brand, but there .is also a Blend of Rose I recommend from Rocky Mountain Oils.)

 - Red & Blue Liquid Soap Color